arnovb-github/CmcScriptNet.WPF/README.md

 # CmcScriptNet.WPF
 Standalone Commence Item Detail Form Script Editor.

-No installation required, it should run *as-is* on any system with .Net Framework 4.5 installed.
+No installation required, it should run *as-is* on any system with .Net Framework 4.5 or higher installed.

 .Net Framework 4.5 is a native OS component since Windows 8.
+In later version of Windows it has been superseeded by higher versions, that still maintain backwards compatibility.
 Unless you have a very old Win7 system, you should be able to run this without issue.
-Notice that as of Commence 6.0 (now obsolete), .Net Framework 4.5 will be installed as part of the installation.
+Notice that as of Commence 6.x (now obsolete) and Commence 7.x, .Net Framework 4.5 will be installed as part of the installation.

 CmcScriptNet.WPF is modeled after <a href="http://users.telenet.be/thiam/scriptpad.htm">ScriptPad</a>, the best Commence script editor ever.
 Thank you, Mathias!